pgbouncer/pgbouncer/doc/config.md

 Query sent to server on connection release, before making it available to other clients.
-At that moment no transaction is in progress so it should not include `ABORT` or `ROLLBACK`.
+At that moment no transaction is in progress, so the value should not include `ABORT` or `ROLLBACK`.

 The query is supposed to clean any changes made to the database session so that the next client gets the connection in a well-defined state.
-The default is `DISCARD ALL` which cleans everything, but that leaves the next client no pre-cached state.
+The default is `DISCARD ALL`, which cleans everything, but that leaves the next client no pre-cached state.
 It can be made lighter, e.g. `DEALLOCATE ALL` to just drop prepared statements, if the application does not break when some state is kept around.

-When transaction pooling is used, the `server_reset_query` is not used, as clients must not use any session-based features as each transaction ends up in a different connection and thus gets a different session state.
+When transaction pooling is used, the `server_reset_query` is not used, because in that mode, clients must not use any session-based features, since each transaction ends up in a different connection and thus gets a different session state.

-Default: DISCARD ALL
+Default: `DISCARD ALL`

 ### server_reset_query_always